-In this Azure tutorial, we will discuss the simple steps to integrate dependency injection into Azure Functions with an example.
-Along with this, we will also discuss the below topics.
+This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 Table of Contents